Cohya/Reinforcement_learning_projects/carpole/README.md

 4) pickle (for save/load the weights)

-I stop the training right after it achive 20 games with score above 300.
+I stop the training right after 20 games with score above 300.